 For the past two years, I’ve been earning more than 8% interest in a little pocket of the internet.
 Why did I do this?
 To get higher return for my money compared to what traditional banking would give me.

-Despite pre-Covid interest rates above 1% APY, I knew that my money was already losing its value with an inflation rate around 1.4%.
+Despite pre-Covid interest rates above 1% APY, I knew that my money was already losing its value due to inflation.

 Attempting to get a return with crypto had its risks, yet I felt like the trade offs was worth the experiment: